Amber025/ErgoVector/README.md

 </div>

 ## 🌐 Blog Post
-For a deeper dive into how ergoSmart was built, including detailed explanations and code snippets, check out the <a"> Medium Post</a>.
+For a deeper dive into how ergoSmart was built, including detailed explanations and code snippets, check out the Medium Post</a>.

 ## 🌟 Features